Iktomist/diatessaron/README.md

 I'd memorize it, for sure.
 I'm sure my oration in any language would improve.
 It's very clear from the pauses that this version of the gospels was primarily seen as a read-aloud book for Church services.

 But don't try that at home -- the printed copy I worked from is not very good.
-At least wait until this repo is archived, someday, and my dual-language text+translation has been typeset.
+At least wait until this repo is archived, someday, and my dual-language text+translation has been typeset and fully corrected.